Installing the StashCache Origin¶

 This document describes how to install a StashCache origin service.
 This service allows an organization to export its data to the StashCache data federation.

-- VO associated with this origin server (will be used to determine the origin's namespace prefix).
+- VO associated with this origin server (which will be used to determine the origin's namespace prefix)

 Before starting the installation process, consider the following points: